LezaMalik/Int_2023/README.md

-### 31.  history
+### 32.  history

- All the commands previously done are memorized in history.
+All the commands previously done/used are memorized in history.
 The history built-in command lets you use words from previous command lines in the command line you are typing.
 This simplifies spelling corrections and the repetition of complicated commands or arguments.
 It has the following options:

 * -c		Clear the history list by deleting all of the entries.